saaemfaridi/psmanager/README.md

 # PSmanager Release 0.0.3
-This is a python package which helps managing passwords.
+This is a python package which helps with creating, managing and saving passwords.
+Password Management made easy.

 ## Features
 * It can create random passwords using - **createPassword()**